dropseed/plain/bolt-querystats/bolt/querystats/README.md

 ]
 ```

-We strongly recommend using the bolt-stafftoolbar along with this,
+We strongly recommend using the bolt-toolbar along with this,
 but if you aren't,
 you can add the querystats to your frontend templates with this include: